endovelico/affinity_interviews/interview/src/main/java/com/afffinty/interview/QUESTIONS/questions.md

   What is serialVersionUID, and why is it important?
   Explain compile-time polymorphism and runtime polymorphism.
   How would you implement a thread-safe Singleton in Java?
+  How do you go about creating modules in Java?

 ## Agnostic